thpsrun/thps-guides/CONTRIBUTING.md

 1. **You MUST use the template below**. thps.run's workflow of serving .MD files is configured a specific way; there is no compromises.
 At the minimum, `Title`, `Website Tags`, `Discovered/Created By`, and `Complexity` are to be included.
 2. Consistency with guides is key!
 Approvers are allowed to deny a PR if your style doesn't make sense.
 Outside of the first four lines, you **ARE** allowed to be expressive.
 However, if the style is crazy, we might ask for changes.
 3. It is recommended you use a website like [StackEdit](https://stackedit.io/) to help make the markdown files in real-time.
 If there are any issues with formatting, let us know!
+4. Within each directory, the names need to:
+    a.
+Have a unique name (a "slug") to describe the file.
+No spaces.
+No special characters.
+All lowercase.
+    b.
+Each file must end with ".md"
-4. The usual Rules of Conduct still apply here.
+5. The usual Rules of Conduct still apply here.
 Don't be an idiot.

 ## Template